Calcium stones; Nephrolithiasis; Urolithiasis

 Limit alcohol intake.

-Diabetes patients should add coffee and tea to their diets.
+People with diabetes should add coffee and tea to their diets.

 Potassium citrate, sodium bicarbonate, and allopurinol

-Lithotripsy, uteroscopy, percutaneous nephrolithotomy, and open surgery
+Lithotripsy, ureteroscopy, percutaneous nephrolithotomy, and open surgery

 Plenty of fluids (water, cranberry juice)